mmmries/blog/_posts/2018-07-19-expression-problem-in-ruby-and-elixir.markdown

 ---
-layout: post
-title: "The Expression Problem in Ruby and Elixir"
+title = "The Expression Problem in Ruby and Elixir" tags = ["elixir", "ruby", "expression-problem"]
-date: 2018-07-19 08:09:00 -0600
-comments: false
-tags: elixir ruby expression-problem
 ---

 > TL/DR; If you want to get a quick overview of the expression problem and how it is addressed in Elixir you can [check out this presentation](https://youtu.be/sJvfCE6PFxY) by Kevin Rockwood.